letakeane/gridpractice/module-2/projects/complete-me.md

 ```

 ## Project submissions
-Repos with completed functionality (all six phases completed) are to be submitted by no later than 9am the following Monday.
+Repos with completed functionality (all five phases completed) are to be submitted by no later than 9am the following Monday.

 ## Code review
 1. Look over test suite